-Over the past decade, mechanical adjusting devices (MAD’s) were a major source of debate within the Chiropractors’ Association of Saskatchewan (CAS).
-Since Saskatchewan was the only jurisdiction in North America to prohibit the use of MAD’s the CAS established a committee in 2001 to review the literature on MAD.
-The committee evaluated the literature on the efficacy, safety, and uses of moving stylus instruments within chiropractic practice, and the educational requirements for chiropractic practice.
-Following the rating criteria for the evaluation of evidence, as outlined in the Clinical Guidelines for Chiropractic Practice in Canada (1994), the committee reviewed 55 articles – all of which pertained to the Activator: Of the 55 articles, 13 were eliminated from the final study.
+Over the past decade, mechanical adjusting devices (MADs) were a major source of debate within the Chiropractors’ Association of Saskatchewan (CAS).
+Since Saskatchewan was the only jurisdiction in North America to prohibit the use of MADs, the CAS established a committee in 2001 to review the literature on MADs.
+The committee evaluated the efficacy, of literature on safety, and uses of moving stylus instruments within chiropractic practice, and the educational requirements for chiropractic practice.
+Following the rating criteria for the evaluation of evidence, as outlined in the Clinical Guidelines for Chiropractic Practice in Canada (1994), the committee reviewed 55 articles – all of which pertained to the Activator.
+Of the 55 articles, 13 were eliminated from the final study.
 Of the 42 remaining articles, 6 were rated as class 1 evidence; 11 were rated as class 2 evidence and 25 were rated as class 3 evidence.

 J Can Chiropr Assoc.
-2004 Mar; 48(1):74-108.
-[PMID:17549220]
+2004 Jun; 48(2): 152–161.
+[PMC1840040]

 Author information: Shane H Taylor, DC, Chairman, Nicole D Arnold, BSc, DC, Lesley Biggs, PhD, Christopher J Colloca, BS, DC, Dale R Mierau, DC, FCCS, MSc, Bruce P Symons, BSc, MSc, DC, and John J Triano, DC, PhD, FCCS.Read More